nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-12-wireguard-in-docker.md

 Let's change directory to peer1: `cd peer1`

-Let's open `peer1.conf` with nano editor.
-Since this is a barebones image, let's update packages and install nano before opening up the file:

-`apt update`
-`apt install nano`
-`nano peer1.conf`

-You'll the wireguard configuration settings for peer1.
+Let's look at `peer1.conf` with the head command: `head peer1.conf`.
 It will look something like this:

 ```
 [Interface]